scikodot/ransac/README.md

 - 3D space - a plane

 This implementation presents a search of a median plane for a random (or loaded) set of points in 3D space.

+*Note: this project was made as a university task long ago and contains a dirty code (perhaps with some bugs as well).
+If you're about to use it, be careful.*